aragon/osx-plugin-template-hardhat/USAGE_GUIDE.md

 ## Handlers

-The handling functions will be handling the events specified in the `subgraph.yaml` file.
-The functions are located in the `src` folder.
-For this specific case we have 2 handlers:
+Events handler functions are associated with the events in the `subgraph.yaml` file and defined in the `src` folder.
+For the `MyPlugin` example, two handlers are already provided:

-- `handleInstallationPrepared`: Handeles the `InstallationPrepared` event.
+- `handleInstallationPrepared`: Handles the `InstallationPrepared` event.
 This event is emitted when the installation is prepared.
 This event contains the `installationId` and the handler will create a new `PluginEntity` entity with the `installationId` as the id.
 - `handleNumberStored`: Handles the `NumberStored` event.
 And stores the number in the `pluginEntity` entity in the `number` property.